Your questions answered

 Systematic and transformational change is needed and this can only be achieved through industry collaboration across the entire clothing lifecycle.

-Seamless takes a stewardship approach, which recognises that the fashion and clothing brands who place clothes on the market are responsible for the entire life of that garment, from design through to recycling or sustainable disposal.
+Seamless takes a stewardship approach, which recognises that the clothing brands who place clothes on the market are responsible for the entire life of that garment, from design through to recycling or sustainable disposal.

 1. Circular design: incentivising clothing design that is more durable, repairable, sustainable and recyclable